Milttam/verses-api/README.md

 # Verses-API

-Verses-API is a simple web service that allows users to fetch bible verses using query parameters of book, chapter, and verse.
+Verses-API is a simple web service that allows users to fetch bible verses using query parameters of a book, chapter, and verse of the 1995 NASB translation.
 The project is implemented using Python, Express.js, and MySQL.

 ### TODO/Future Progress